kubernetes/test-infra/mungegithub/publisher/README.md

 Currently we don't have tests for the robot.
 It relies on manual tests:

 * Fork the repos you are going the publish.
-Run [fetch-all-latest-and-push.sh](util/fetch-all-latest-and-push.sh) to update the branches of your repos.
+Run [fetch-all-latest-and-push.sh](fetch-all-latest-and-push.sh) to update the branches of your repos.

-* Change `config.organization` to your github username in `mungegithub/publisher/deployment/kubernetes/configmap.yaml`
+* Change `config.organization` to your github username in `mungegithub/publisher/configmap.yaml`

-* Deploy the publishing robot by running [deploy.sh](util/deploy.sh)
+* Deploy the publishing robot by running [deploy.sh](deploy.sh)

 Then you can deploy the robot for real,

-* Change `config.organization` to "kubernetes" in `mungegithub/publisher/deployment/kubernetes/configmap.yaml`
+* Change `config.organization` to "kubernetes" in `mungegithub/publisher/configmap.yaml`

-* Deploy the publishing robot by running [deploy.sh](util/deploy.sh)
+* Deploy the publishing robot by running [deploy.sh](deploy.sh)

 ## Known issues